 Capture, Entertain and Enchant

 It doesn’t have to be all about marketing.
-You can use your newly acquired VR headset to enhance guest experience.
+You can use your newly acquired VR headset to enhance the guest experience.

 The Marriott uses an in-destination VR service called VRoom Service which guests can use for 24 hours.
-The VR devices are loaded with “VR postcards”, which provide guests with travel inspiration, showcasing people’s first hand travel experiences.
+The VR devices are loaded with “VR postcards”, which provide guests with travel inspiration, showcasing people’s first-hand travel experiences.
 This has the potential to encourage new holiday bookings and even experiences offered in-destination.

 You could do something similar, maybe not for every room, but invite guests to see nearby experiences (which you’ve filmed previously) via your headset.

 You could use your VR headset to provide in-room entertainment.
-Let guests borrow or even hire to enjoy VR linked entertainment and gaming in their room.
+Let guests borrow or even hire to enjoy VR-linked entertainment and gaming in their room.

-Meetings, Incentives and Events
+Meetings, Incentives, and Events

-Virtual reality is a fabulous way to give event planners a much better impression of a space and gauge if it will be suitable for their needs.
+Virtual reality is a fabulous way to give event planners a much better impression of space and gauge if it will be suitable for their needs.
 Photos and descriptions don’t always provide the most accurate impressions.

 VR gives event planners the confidence to book by providing a more ‘real’ experience of the space you have.